What should you bring with you on your trip to Israel?

 - Camera, charger/batteries and an adapter for electrical appliances (Electrical equipment must be adaptable to 220 volts and have a European adapter for the prong.
 Equipment on a motor must be adaptable to 50 Hz as opposed to 110 volts and 60 Hz for North America.)

 - Plastic bags for wet or dirty clothes

 - Kippah (traditional Jewish head covering) (optional)

 - Refillable water bottle or Camelbak

-- Journal/address book (optional)
+- Journal/notebook (optional)

-* Amazing Israel is not responsible for the loss or damage of personal belongings.
+Amazing Israel is not responsible for the loss or damage of personal belongings.

-For women, a skirt that comes to the knees and a shirt covers shoulders/upper arms.
+For women, a skirt that comes to the knees and a shirt that covers one’s shoulders and upper arms.
 Low cut tops are not recommended.
 We also recommend having a pashmina or scarf that can be wrapped over regular clothes.

 For men, long pants and a shirt that comes at least halfway down your upper arm.